Top 10 Mott The Hoople Songs

 Photo: By Columbia Records (Billboard, page 5, 29 June 1974) [Public domain], via Wikimedia Commons

 The origins of Mott The Hoople began in 1966 when Mick Ralphs, Stan Tippins, and Pete Overend Watts formed a group called The Doc Thomas group.
 Eventually, the group changed its name to Silence.
 After a few years of gigging and recording demos, the group replaced Stan Tippins with Ian Hunter.
 The band changed their name to Mott The Hoople and released their first album in 1969 entitled Mott The HoopleIn 1970, the band released their second album called Mad Shadows.
-The band quickly released their third and fourth albums in 1971 entitled Wildlife and Brain Capers.
+The band quickly released their third and fourth albums in 1971, entitled Wildlife and Brain Capers.

 The albums that Mott the Hoople were releasing were not selling well even though the band had developed a loyal cult following.
 Tours were canceled and it looked like the band was about to break up.
 David Bowie was a fan and offered them a few songs of his.
 One of those songs was a new tune he had written called “All The Young Dudes.”
 Mott The Hoople released the song as a single and it sold incredibly well.
-The band then released an album under the same now which became very successful.
+The band then released an album under the same name, which became very successful.
 David Bowie had saved the band.

 # 10 – The Golden Age Of Rock and Roll